 Like the Berlin Wall coming down and the Tiananmen Square massacre, the abolition of apartheid in South Africa was an event that defined the 1990s.

 The Rainbow Nation, as it was dubbed by Archbishop Desmond Tutu after desegregation, has come a long way.
 Since Out Adventures pays the country a visit on our South Africa & Victoria Falls In Style tour, we’ve assembled this primer on the subject.
-It’s an unfortunate, but unignorable bit of recent history.
+It’s an unfortunate but an unignorable bit of recent history.
 Please Note: The racial descriptors below can sound callous but are true to the era.

 Apartheid didn’t come from thin air

 Apartheid – the Afrikaans word for ‘separateness’ – married white supremacy with ever-escalating segregation.
 The ideology’s defining caste system goes back to the Dutch Empire’s colonization of the area.
 By 1910, when the Union of South Africa formed, a white minority assumed complete political control while Blacks lost the right to sit in Parliament at all.
-The minority’s plan was to ship the Blacks off to newly made ‘homelands’.
+The minority’s plan was to ship the Blacks off to newly made ‘homelands.’

-Then World War Two came and created opportunity for the black population.
+Then World War Two came and created opportunities for the black population.
 They migrated to industrial centres for the economic boom.
 While the workforce was welcome and necessary, the government made zero effort to accommodate the new arrivals.
 No extra space was created, turning segregated black communities into overpopulated slums.

 The frustrated, growing black communities would demand more from the government, but a newly formed National Party convinced white voters integration was bad news: a loss of cultural identity.
 Integration was also derided for being too Western and liberal.